 Bake the Cookies

-Place the baking sheet in the preheated oven and bake for about 8 to 10 minutes.
-Keep an eye on them—cookies are done when the edges start to turn a light golden color.
-Remember, they will continue to cook a bit even after removing them from the oven, so avoid overbaking.
+Slide the sheet into the preheated oven and bake for 8–10 minutes.
+Keep an eye on them—edges should just start to turn light gold.
+They still cook a bit after you take them out, so dont let them get too brown.

 Cooling and Storing